 If you send me documents or tips, and prefer to do so anonymously, you can suggest the names of the people I can contact to verify the information.

-Even then, while the content of our messages may be visible only to me and you, it may still be possible to see who you've contacted and when.
+It may still be possible to see who you've contacted and when.
 That's less the case for apps and contact methods that use random usernames, like Threema.
 Avoid using WhatsApp or Telegram for sensitive conversations.
 Use your best judgment.

 Safest and easiest option.
 You don't need to use your email address or phone number to message me.